How to Design an LGBTQ-Inclusive Website

 Another factor in having an LGBTQ-friendly site, the one we teased above, is that it’s simply good for business.
-“It’s 2018, we live in a capitalistic society, and online shopping is a must nowadays,” says Laura Egocheaga, Lead Digital Marketing Strategist at DivibeTech in Tampa, Florida.
-“Money does not discriminate, and analysts at LGBT Capital estimated the LGBTQ buying power at $965 billion in the U.S. and up to $5.4 trillion globally.”
+“We live in a capitalistic society, and online shopping is a must nowadays,” says Laura Egocheaga, Lead Digital Marketing Strategist at DivibeTech in Tampa, Florida.
+“Money does not discriminate, and analysts at LGBT Capital estimated the LGBTQ buying power at $3.7 trillion globally.”

-According to a Gallup poll in 2016, 7.3 percent of U.S. millennials identify as LGBTQ.
-In its 2017 Accelerating Acceptance report, media watchdog GLAAD put that figure much higher: 20 percent.
+According to Statista, 9.1% of U.S. millennials identified as LGBT in 2020.
+In its 2017 Accelerating Acceptance report, media watchdog GLAAD put that figure much higher: 20%.
 On top of that, Egocheaga notes, younger people — especially Gen Z — are more embracing of queer culture overall.

 “No matter if you’re a startup or big brand, your objective is to capture the attention of a younger generation to increase the lifetime value of your consumer,” Egocheaga says.
 “An LGBTQ-inclusive website matters because you don’t want to be turning away that buying power, let alone be considered a horrible brand in Generation Z’s eyes.”

 For Queen of Surfing, a Hawaii-based expert on online publicity and marketing, the proof is in the numbers.
-“If you go online and research the top 100 followed entities on Twitter, 8 percent of them are gay or lesbian or transgender,” she says.
-“Even more awesomely shocking: 30 percent of the top 10 most followed people on Twitter are gay or lesbian or transgender.
-To make the error of excluding us from any version of online presence and not considering us as a demographic when creating your website is akin to losing out on 8–34 percent of your possible profits.”
+“If you go online and research the top 100 followed entities on Twitter, 8% of them are gay or lesbian or transgender,” she says.
+“Even more awesomely shocking: 30% of the top 10 most-followed people on Twitter are gay or lesbian or transgender.
+To make the error of excluding us from any version of online presence and not considering us as a demographic when creating your website is akin to losing out on 8–34% of your possible profits.”

 So how can you tweak your site to be welcoming to all?
-Simply follow these 12 tips to create an LGBTQ-inclusive website.
+Simply follow these 12 tips to create an LGBTQ-friendly website.

 1. Use gender-neutral terms.